This New Colombian Netflix Series Shares a Lot of DNA with 'Narcos'

 Is 'Distrito Salvaje' Based on a True Story?
-The Columbian Series Follows An Ex-Guerilla Fighter Turned Undercover Informant
+The Colombian Series Follows An Ex-Guerilla Fighter Turned Undercover Informant

 After turning himself in, Jhon learns he'll be working undercover for Giselle (Camila Sodi).
 "I can assure you the corrupt, privileged class's days are numbered," Daniela León (Cristina Umaña) says in the trailer.
 "And that may upset many."
 Audiences also learn that a DA has been murdered — one who was investigating government corruption, to boot.
 The police know the culprit is, and they plan to use guerrilla fighters to infiltrate this inner circle.
 "In order to fight back, we need to use the same weapons," a police officer says in the trailer.
 "War dogs.
 A one-man army."
 He is, of course, speaking of Jhon, whom they plan to weaponize against the government.